Assumption Transactions in Texas

 In an assumption, the buyer promises to pay the existing debt.
 By contrast, in a sub2, the buyer takes title but expressly disclaims any obligation to pay the seller’s debt, even though that debt is secured by an existing lien on the property.
 There is no agreement to assume anything.
 A sub2 buyer can choose to keep the existing loan current or not.

-A sub2 transaction is usually entered into by investors who want to do a short-term flip (perhaps after doing some rehab work) without incurring any responsibility for the existing note in the process.
+A sub2 transaction is usually entered into by investors who want to do a short-term flip (perhaps after doing rehab work) without incurring any responsibility for the existing note in the process.
 The objective is usually to sell the property quickly to a new buyer who will then pay off the existing note at a traditional title company closing.

 Assumptions tend to be more appropriate for those who intend to hold a property for a while.